 Terracing or Retaining Walls

-Another way to grow plants on those steep slopes conveniently is by terracing or adding retaining walls.
-You can use your steep slopes most conveniently and profitably for farming with this.
+Another way to conveniently grow plants on those steep slopes is by terracing or adding retaining walls.
+With this, you can use your steep slopes most conveniently and profitably for farming.

 The goal of terracing is to turn the steep slope into a staircase arrangement.
 It makes it more accessible for farming while stopping erosion with its even surface.
-You can use stones, bricks, concrete or vegetable buffer strips, etc., for the rims.
+For the rims, you can use stones, bricks, concrete or vegetable buffer strips, etc.

 Soil erosion can cause severe fluctuation in profit for farmers.
-If it’s not taken measures immediately, you can lose acres of good profitable land easily.
+If it’s not taken measures immediately, you can easily lose acres of good profitable land.
 But preventing them takes just a few steps and persistence for year-round benefits.

 How to Stop Erosion in Your Yard

 Soil erosion is ugly and can be the cause of making your yard look like one.
-It can happen even in the smallest of yards but stopping it might be easier than you think.
+It can happen even in the smallest yards, but it might be easier to stop.

 Planting Grass and Shrubbery